ISIRK/Astro/README.md

 **Info:**
 ```
-help - Get the commands for Astro.
 info - Get Info About the Bot.
 invite - Get the invite for Astro.
 support Get Support Information.
+privacy - Privacy Policy for Astro.
+help - Get the commands for Astro.
 ```

 **Prerequisites**